-He sincerely intended this to help others.
+He sincerely intended to help others.

-I don't (nor wish to) know the particulars, but apparently, it takes two people to perform the interaction because the initiator needs the hands of another person, through which he sees the entities & communicates with them.
+I don't (nor wish to) know the particulars, but apparently, it takes two people to perform the communication because the initiator needs the hands of another person, through which he sees the entities & communicates with them.

 So the rav used 3 different people: his daughter, his son, and one of his talmidim.

 He had other sons and daughters and talmidim, but these 3 were the ones who assisted him.